BryanAim/100-days-of-code/log.md

 **Today's Progress**: Continues on Basic JavaScript track of the Javascript and algorithms track

 **Thoughts** Have troubles understanding some basic things.
 More Prectice buddy!

+### Day 16: May 16, Saturday

+**Today's Progress**: Continues on Basic JavaScript track of the Javascript and algorithms track

+**Thoughts** went over some coding problems and was able to solve some small function exercises, isPalindrome(), reverseString() and capitalizeFirstLetter() small steps make it worthwhile.